Work & Career

 Christmas tree exterminator

 Before this pop star started writing hit song after hit song, Taylor Swift worked on her family’s Christmas tree farm.
 She was too young to cut down the trees so her Dad had her pick off the praying mantis pods so they wouldn’t hatch once people put them up in their homes.
-Check out this list of celebrities you didn’t know had FBI files.
+Swift isn’t on the list of celebrities you didn’t know had FBI files.

 Even though this doesn’t sound like a very pleasant job, Matthew McConaughey sure enjoyed it at his first job at a country club in Texas.
 When he wasn’t raking the sand traps he was asked to shoot the armadillos that ate the grass.
-You won’t believe that these weird jobs actually used to exist.
+Along with this unsettling job, you won’t believe that these weird jobs actually used to exist.

 To help put himself through college, Ashton Kutcher used to sweep up the cereal dust at a General Mills factory.